 They used this early entry to establish a dominant brand and to grow their distribution by partnering with thousands of local stores, while avoiding discount retailers like Costco and Wallmart.

-However, it’s been a long time since 2006 and now there are a variety of new coolers on the market that are comparable to Yeti but cheaper.
+However, it’s been a long time since 2006 and there are now a wide range of copycat alternatives to choose from.

 While Yeti coolers have stayed relatively the same over the years, each new cooler brand has tried to innovate to either make their coolers better by improving upon Yeti’s original design or by manufacturing a similar cooler at a cheaper price.

-With a few exceptions, almost all of these newer cooler brands offer their products at a discounted price compared to the Yeti.
+With a few exceptions, which we will still share with you because you’ll probably want to see what a more expensive cooler looks like, almost all of these newer cooler brands offer their products at a discounted price compared to the Yeti.

 Coolers Better Than Yeti But Cheaper

 I have listed these coolers in the order I recommend, with the first cooler being my favorite choice and the last cooler being my least favorite choice.

 The top 4 brands of Yeti knockoff coolers that have been shown in multiple cases to outperform Yeti in terms of ice retention.

 These coolers are all cheaper than Yeti coolers yet they managed to hold ice even better than the Yeti.
 Plus some of them have some pretty cool features.

 When looking at the price for these coolers I have compared them all to the Yeti 45 (37-Quart) cooler which has an RRP of $349.99.